mekanoe/nyanowire/README.md

 # Nyanowire
 Nyano's Wireframe Overlay shaders.

 Still a WIP.
-Designed and tested for Unity 5.6.3p1 & VRChat
+Designed and tested for Unity 5.6.3p1 & VRChat.

+These are not made in ShaderForge; however, it uses code from other ShaderForge-made textures.

 [Download here](https://github.com/kayteh/nyanowire/releases/download/v0.1/nyanowire-v0.1.unitypackage)